 Seeing the falls from afar was just as stunning as when we got up close.
 Just before reaching it comes a huge rock with New Zealand fur seals resting on them.
 Super cool!

-Once the boat gets to the falls, it almost goes underneath it, so you might get a bit wet.
+Once the boat gets to the falls, you might get a bit wet.

 Bowen Falls

-Just before the wharf, you’ll pass again the giant Lady Bowen Falls – Milford’s tallest waterfall.
-It’s created by the Bowen River that gushes down a 161-metre-high cliff and provides electricity for the township of Milford.
+Just before the wharf, you’ll pass the giant Lady Bowen Falls – Milford’s tallest waterfall.
+Created by the Bowen River that gushes down a 161-metre-high cliff, it provides electricity for the township of Milford.

-There are some cool options for staying overnight right there.
-One spot you might wanna check out is the Milford Sound Lodge.
-It’s right in the heart of the action, offering everything from cozy chalets to budget-friendly backpacker rooms.
+Milford Sound Lodge is right in the heart of the action, offering luxurious and cozy chalets, ideal if you love design and attentive service.
 It’s pretty sweet to wake up surrounded by all that stunning scenery.

 Women Travel Essentials I Can’t Live Without